nakednous/proscene3_design/source.md

 N:

 ... which may be evaluated by:
-* (API simplicity), that relates the set of instructions needed to accomplish a standard task over a given domain -> 'the less instructions the simple the API is'
+* (API simplicity) # of instructions needed to accomplish a standard task over a given domain
-* (API flexibility), that relates as to whether or not an advanced task can be accomplished by the framework and if so, how.
+* (API flexibility): whether or not an advanced task can be accomplished by the framework
-* (Customizability), which relates software maintenance and extensibility, such as when adding new hardware and/or a new application user-defined actions
+(usually they compete.
+This a relative new subject in the literature.
+Many to be done: metrics?)
+* (Customizability) software maintenance & extensibility
+(the former two relates the programmer, the latter the end user)

 V: